czhulab/Paired-Damage-seq/README.md

 Paired-Damage-seq is a single-cell multiomics sequencing technique for joint analysis of transcriptome with oxidative DNA damage and single-stranded DNA breaks.

+Based on _in situ_ labeling with the "base excision repair" proteins, damaged DNA sites, including 8-oxoG, AP sites, nicks and gaps, can be labelled with biotinylated dUTP and enabled the downstream targeted tagmentation with anti-biotin antibodies and protein A-Tn5 fusion protein.
+As a new member of the "Paired series" multiomics techniques, Paired-Damage-seq is also based on ligation-based combinatorial barcoding (first introduced by [SPLiT-seq](https://www.science.org/doi/10.1126/science.aam8999)), offering ultra-high-throughput, cost-effective, single-cell indexing without the requirements for specific instruments.

+<img width="1000" alt="image" src="https://github.com/user-attachments/assets/1a73d64f-63fd-4e24-8059-a5051a2056a3" />

 Using paired transcriptome, we can perform computational "sorting" of cells and analyze the regions most frequently damaged across different cell types and states.
 Such selective genome vulnerability displays associations with loss of epigenetic memory over time, and could contribute to disease risks.

-<img width="1000" alt="image" src="https://github.com/user-attachments/assets/1a73d64f-63fd-4e24-8059-a5051a2056a3" />

-Paired-Damage-seq is a new member of the "Paired series" multiomics techniques.
-It is based on ligation-based combinatorial barcoding and requires customized codes to perform reads demultiplexing.

-Here are the code we used to perform the data pre-processing.
-If you are using different sets of barcodes sequences, you may need to prepare your own whitelist files.
+We used customized barcodes designs and the codes here are specifically for pre-processing of Paired-Damage-seq datasets.
+If you are using different sets of barcodes sequences, you may need to prepare your own barcode whitelist files.

 Preparation
 -----
-The codes and whitelist files used for analysis of Paired-Damage-seq were organized into four parts.
+The codes and barcodes whitelist files used for analysis of Paired-Damage-seq were organized into four parts.
 - The [pre-processing pipeline](https://github.com/czhulab/Paired-Damage-seq/tree/main/01.Preprocessing) to extract cell barcodes, map to reference genome, and generate RNA cell-to-gene count matrix.
 - The codes for [analysis of HeLa Paired-Damage-seq datasets](https://github.com/czhulab/Paired-Damage-seq/tree/main/02.Analysis_HeLa).
 - The codes for [analysis of mouse brain Paired-Damage-seq datasets](https://github.com/czhulab/Paired-Damage-seq/tree/main/03.Analysis_Brain).
 - The [cell barcode reference and gene annotation reference](https://github.com/czhulab/Paired-Damage-seq/tree/main/resources) (for generation of RNA count matrix) are also uploaded to the "resource" folder.

-For additional resources, please refer to: [Additional resources.](#additional-resources)
+For additional resources, please find: [Additional resources.](#additional-resources)

-> [!TIP]
+> [!NOTE]
-> Please have the following softwares installed before running the preprocessing pipelines.
+> Please have the following softwares installed before running the preprocessing pipeline.

   <details>